Combined Degree Pathway for the Master of Arts in Teaching in Adolescent Special Education

 Admission into the combined program is highly selective.
 The admission application process includes a review of all coursework completed and a minimum recalculated GPA of 3.2 or above (most recent 60 credits earned) at the time of application.

-Beginning in Spring 2021, the MAT in Adolescent or Middle Childhood Education and MAT in Special Education (initial certification) combined programs, require submission of the Graduate Record Exam (GRE) or the Miller Analogies (MAT).
+The MAT in Adolescent or Middle Childhood Education and MAT in Special Education (initial certification) combined programs, require submission of the Graduate Record Exam (GRE) or the Miller Analogies (MAT).

 Combined Program Courses